AWACS: NATO’s 'eyes in the sky'

 - Under normal circumstances, the aircraft operates for about eight and a half hours, at 30,000 feet (9,150 metres) and covers a surveillance area of more than 120,000 square miles (310,798 square kilometres).
 The aircraft is capable of flying longer operations due to its air-to-air refuelling capability.

-- The fleet is currently involved in assurance measures that followed the Russia-Ukraine crisis as well as in tailored assurance measures near Turkey.
+- The fleet is currently involved in assurance measures that followed Russia’s illegal and illegitimate annexation of Crimea in 2014, as well as in tailored assurance measures to Turkey.
+In addition, following Russia’s invasion of Ukraine in February 2022, the fleet is currently monitoring NATO airspace in order to assure and protect Allies.

 - NATO AWACS aircraft are also providing surveillance and situational awareness to the Global Coalition to Defeat ISIS, thereby making the skies safer.